acceliance/IngeniBridgeDeployAzure/README.md

 Look at the public IP address created and connect to it using any browser.

 ## Azure Cloud Marketplace availability ##
-IngeniBridge is soon to come up in the Azure Cloud Marketplace.
+IngeniBridge is live in the Azure Cloud Marketplace.